jwmansoor/cse15l-lab-reports/lab1.md

 * $ `mkdir jennysfolder` made a new directory named "jennysfolder"
 * $ `touch jennysfile.txt` made a new file (.txt) named "jennysfile" \
 * $ `rm jennysfolder` deleted the file
-The last three commands were taken from this [website] (https://phoenixnap.com/kb/linux-ssh-commands).
+The last three commands were taken from this [Link](https://phoenixnap.com/kb/linux-ssh-commands).